Moddinu/data-engineering-toolkit/docs/databases/clickhouse.md

 | **SharedMergeTree** | Used in Clickhouse Cloud |
 | **ReplicaedMergeTree** | For on-prem replication |

-It's a column oriented database in fact it would split a table and store the coloumns in individual files and that waht makes the query performant.
+It's a column oriented database in fact it would split a table and store the coloumns in individual files and that what makes the query performant.
+It is important to be cautious when setting the primary key as clickhouse will use to split your insert batches in parts and if you create to many parts you may encounter a performance issue.

 ## SQL Synatax
 Clickhouse uses SQl syntax and supports common sql commands